Upcoming Sessions

 See All Upcoming Sessions

-Note: This is a recording of a webinar held on March 31, 2021.
-Training Overview During this webinar, we will discuss the causes and impact of poverty as well as the role of public health in building cross-sectoral partnerships to improve social determinants of health.
-We will discuss the Purpose Built Community approach to building healthier communities and more equitable neighborhoods and the impact COVID-19 is having on the community development strategies.
+Note: This is a recording of a webinar held on August 10.
+2020.
+Training Overview In recent months, we have seen an extraordinary number of people take to the streets to protest police violence and systemic racism.
+This webinar will focus on police violence as a public health issue, a framework that allows us to view police violence in a broader societal perspective.
+We will discuss basic measures of police violence across populations and limitations of the existing data.
+De-funding and abolition will be discussed as possible strategies to reduce police violence.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Carol Redmond Naughton is the Chief Executive Officer of Purpose Built Communities, a non-profit organization dedicated to improving racial equity, economic mobility and health outcomes in communities across the country.
-Purpose Built works to improve neighborhoods so that they become platforms that support families working to improve their lives.
-Building on the framework developed during the revitalization of Atlanta’s East Lake neighborhood, Purpose Built Communities works with local leaders to help them plan, implement and sustain holistic neighborhood revitalization initiatives that create healthy neighborhoods that include broad, deep and permanent pathways to prosperity for low income families.
+About the Trainers Dr. Fullilove is a social psychiatrist and professor of urban policy and health at The New School.
+From her research, she has published numerous articles, book chapters, and monographs.
+Dr. Cooper holds the Rollins Chair of Substance Use Disorders Research at Emory University’s Rollins School of Public Health (RSPH), where she co-directs the Emory University Center for AIDS Research Prevention Sciences Core, and directs the Research Core of the Injury Prevention Research Center at Emory.
+Dr. Sewell (they/them/their) is Associate Professor of Sociology at Emory University and Founder and Director of The Race and Policing Project.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

-Note: This is a recording of a webinar held on March 1, 2021.
-Training Overview During this webinar we will discuss racism and social determinants of health, and the role bias plays in healthcare decision making as well as its impact on adverse health outcomes.
-We will discuss how our backgrounds inform our perspectives and how we relate to colleagues and patients.
-We will also explore strategies that students and physicians can employ to mitigate bias.
+Note: This is a recording of a webinar held on March 28, 2016.
+Training Overview Population Health is the term du jour in healthcare.
+The session will explore the operational approach driving the most recent evolution in clinical care contrasted with recent trends in public health.
+Tenets of population health including the transition from volume pricing to value-based payments and how this impacts the delivery of care will be covered.
+The evolving public health issues and financing of public good programs contrast with the medical delivery system in the U.S. The evaluation of population health performance includes a mix of conventional and new measures.
+These discussions summarize the tension and contrast for innovative approaches to public health vs. population health as the latest in a series of experiments to dampen the medical inflation and long term condition increases in prevalence within the U.S. economy.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Dr. Bussey-Jones is a Professor of Medicine in the Department of Medicine of Emory University’s School of Medicine.
-She received her BS in Sociology and later her MD from Emory University.
-She currently serves as the Chief of Grady General Medicine and Geriatrics, the Vice-Chair for Diversity, Equity, and Inclusion for the Department of Medicine, and the Director of Education for Emory’s Urban Health Initiative – leading community-based participatory programming and training of health professionals to improve the health and decrease disparities among diverse populations in Atlanta.
-Dr. Bussey-Jones has nationally recognized educational expertise in the areas of minority health, health equity, as well as patient and provider education.
-She has developed several program initiatives addressing health promotion and disease prevention for vulnerable populations.
-She developed and directed curricula on cultural competence, This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
+About the Trainers John Vena, PhD is the Founding Chair of the Dept of Public Health Sciences at the Medical University of South Carolina (MUSC).
+He currently serves on the SC Clinical and Translational Research Institute Workforce Development & Training Committee and is the Director of the SC PHTC.
+Philip Smeltzer, PhD joined MUSC in October 2014 as the Program Administrator, Total Population Health.
+He is responsible for health improvement activities and strategies for patient populations served by MUSC Health.
+This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

 Shopping Cart